rt-net/RaspberryPiMouse/README.md

 This repository has the source code and kernel objects for the Raspberry Pi mouse.

-## How to install the kernel objects
+## How to install the device driver

 ```
 $ git clone https://github.com/rt-net/RaspberryPiMouse.git